Mission and Core Values

 BGC St. Alban's Club is a proud HIGH FIVE accredited organization.

-HIGH FIVE is Canada’s only comprehensive quality standard for children’s sport and recreation and holds true to the following five Principles of healthy child development that our research indicates are essential for quality programs.
+Today, HIGH FIVE® holds to the five Principles that the research indicates are essential for quality programs:

 HIGH FIVE’s unique and proprietary approach is built on a Quality Framework, consisting of: